readyserver-alan/en-web-source/src/content/blog/role-of-hosting-in-seo.md

 ### TTFB, Throughput, and Concurrent Connections

-- TTFB: Indicates server responsiveness.
+- **TTFB**: Indicates server responsiveness.
-- Throughput: How much data your server can push quickly.
+- **Throughput**: How much data your server can push quickly.
-- Concurrency: How well your host handles many users at once.If your host throttles resources, your site may feel fast in tests but slow under real traffic.
+- **Concurrency**: How well your host handles many users at once.

+If your host throttles resources, your site may feel fast in tests but slow under real traffic.

 ### Uptime and Status Codes